 Subject business will include, but are not limited to, the following:

-Any other establishment, place of business or enterprise maintaining facilities that rents heavy equipment as the principal part of their business
+- Any other establishment, place of business or enterprise maintaining facilities that rent heavy equipment as the principal part of their business

 What is considered qualified heavy equipment?